AABK6/citizen-budget-lab/docs/DEVELOPER_GUIDE.md

 #### 3.2.
 Current Runtime Additions

-The runtime schema includes a couple of additions for usability that will be folded into the SDL in future iterations:
+The runtime schema exposes a small set of fields tailored to permalink workflows:

-- `RunScenarioPayload.dsl: String` — the canonical base64 DSL is echoed back to support permalinks and `Share` pages.
+- `RunScenarioPayload.dsl: String` — the canonical base64 DSL is echoed back to support permalinks and share pages.
-- `Query.scenario(id: ID!): RunScenarioPayload!` — resolves a previously run scenario by id using the in‑memory store and replays it to produce the payload.
+- `Query.scenario(id: ID!): RunScenarioPayload!` — resolves a previously run scenario by id using the in-memory store and replays it to produce the payload.

-For codegen, prefer the SDL and feature‑flag the additions if needed.
+These entries are reflected in the SDL snippet above so that code generation stays in sync with the running API.

 Macro baselines